The best adidas shoes for standing all day

 Buy from adidas.com

+What makes it good for standing: The cushioned midsole uses a soft Dreamstrike foam for comfort, while the supportive frame adds stability for standing.
 The 36 mm (heel) and 26 mm (forefoot) stack heights make the Supernova Rise 2 a 10 mm drop shoe, and a raised heel is good thing to have on a standing shoe; it helps with proper weight loading.
 The rubber outsole provides traction on both indoor and outdoor surfaces while supporting the foot.

 Other useful information: Adidas calls the foam frame ‘Support Rods’, but they’re not made of stiff plastic, but firm foam.
 The upper fits true to size and is available only in a single width.
 The spacer mesh breathes well, and the adidas stripes are reflective for low-light visibility.

-adidas 4DFWD 4 product box
+adidas Adistar product box

 Buy from adidas.com